amozisova/ins_app/README.md

 #### refactoring
 - In the final stage I checked all the parts for errors, deleted unnecessary lines of code, restructured some parts semantically and refactored code, trying to make it clean and comprehensive.

+### Technical information
+If you want to try the app, you need to:

+- Configure database connection in the /App/Config.php file to use your database credentials.
+  Note: DB_NAME must be kept as 'ins_app'.
+- Import ins_app.sql to your database
+- Login with following details:
+			e-mail: bet@bet.cz
+			password: jedna
+- Enjoy!
+I suggest you use XAMPP to host your app locally.